SoCXin/web/source/vim1/FenixScript.md

 $ make
 ```

 **Tip:**If this is your first time building an image, the script will check your Host's environment and install some essential packages.
-In addition, repositories (U-Boot, Linux) will be cloned automatically from our OS-Q GitHub.
+In addition, repositories (U-Boot, Linux) will be cloned automatically from our Khadas GitHub.

 You can build the U-Boot and Kernel alone.